MSU Reaches $500 Million Settlement with Survivors of Larry Nassar

-Led by Sinas Dramis partner, Jim Graves, the Sinas Dramis team, including Jackie Dupler and Jon Homa, have represented multiple survivors since late 2016.
+Led by Sinas Dramis partner, Jim Graves, the Sinas Dramis sexual assault attorneys, including Jackie Dupler and Jon Homa, have represented multiple survivors since late 2016.
 This team has dedicated itself to seeking justice for the women who have spoken out so bravely against Nassar’s actions and MSU’s mishandling of the situation.

 A joint statement from the survivors’ attorneys and representatives of Michigan State University announced the settlement mid-day on Wednesday, May 16.
 Of the total $500 million, $75 million will be retained in the event future claims are filed against MSU.
 Settlement negotiations between the survivors and USA Gymnastics and Twistars are still ongoing.